Cajon

 Where does it come from?

-The Quisca-cactus grows near the Wtakama desert at the foot of the Andes in Chile.
+The Quisca-cactus grows near the Atacama desert at the foot of the Andes in Chile.
 There you will find large forests of these cacti.
 In their living state they store water.
 When they have dried up they are used to make the body of the instrument that can invoke rain.
 The thorns are broken off and turned inside the cactus tube.
 The Rain Stick is filled with little stones that pass through the thorns inside and thus produce the sound of falling rain.

 A relaxing sound, isn’t it?